humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

     var secondBook = xmldoc.documentElement.selectSingleNode("//book[2]");
     var secondAuthor = secondBook.selectSingleNode("author[2]");

-Note that unlike the W3C&#8217;s XPath interfaces, Internet Explorer will only ever return a single node or a `NodeSet`; there are no other possible return types, so you can&#8217;t run queries that return non-node values such as those using `count()`.
+Note that unlike the W3C's XPath interfaces, Internet Explorer will only ever return a single node or a `NodeSet`; there are no other possible return types, so you can't run queries that return non-node values such as those using `count()`.

 ## Namespace support

-By default, Internet Explorer&#8217;s XPath engine doesn&#8217;t work with namespaces (the same as the DOM Level 3 XPath implementation).
+By default, Internet Explorer's XPath engine doesn't work with namespaces (the same as the DOM Level 3 XPath implementation).
 Namespace information must be specified ahead of time as a property on the XML DOM document object itself.
 Consider the following XML code:

     <books xmlns:wrox="http://www.wrox.com/" xmlns="http://www.amazon.com/">
         <wrox:book>Professional JavaScript</book>
     </books>

-In order to use XPath queries on this document, you&#8217;d first need to define namespace information for the `wrox` and default namespaces.
+In order to use XPath queries on this document, you'd first need to define namespace information for the `wrox` and default namespaces.
 You can do so via the `setProperty()` method, passing in `"SelectionNamespaces"` and a space-separated string of namespace declarations.
 Example:

     xmldoc.setProperty("SelectionNamespaces",
         "xmlns:wrox='http://www.wrox.com/' xmlns='http://www.amazon.com/'");